 How many people will be in a class?

 We have found that smaller class sizes allow for a better learning experience.
-By limiting our program to 20 students per class we provide you with the individual attention, assistance, and support you need to succeed.
+By limiting enrollments we can provide you with the individual attention, assistance, and support you need to succeed.
+Our average class size is 20 students.

 Do you guarantee me a job after the class?